jamesma100/jamesma100.github.io/_posts/2023-12-07-strategies-for-autocomplete.md

         root = self.find_root(word, 0)
         if not root:
             return []
-        return root.complete_helper(word, [])
+        return root.complete_help(word, [])
 ```

 Ideally, for each prefix, we should keep all words beginning with the prefix sorted by frequency in the tree such that we can simply return the first `X` elements we traverse, instead of searching through the whole subtree.
 This would make our runtime just `O(L + X)`.
-[Lucene](https://lucene.apache.org/) actually does this with its `FSTCompletionBuilder` class by sorting edge weights and traversing the highest-weight nodes first, allowing it to terminate as soon as the number of results requested is reached.
+[Lucene](https://lucene.apache.org/) does exactly this with its `FSTCompletionBuilder` class by sorting edge weights and traversing the highest-weight nodes first, allowing it to terminate as soon as the number of results requested is reached.
-This is a bit trickier to implement, but you can read more about the algorithm [here](https://lucene.apache.org/core/7_1_0/suggest/org/apache/lucene/search/suggest/fst/FSTCompletionBuilder.html).
+This is a bit trickier to implement, but you can read more about their algorithm [here](https://lucene.apache.org/core/7_1_0/suggest/org/apache/lucene/search/suggest/fst/FSTCompletionBuilder.html).

 #### Sorted sets
 Another solution is based on an excellent [blog post](http://oldblog.antirez.com/post/autocomplete-with-redis.html) that descibes using sorted sets to store words based on frequency, by the creator of Redis.